-With a drybulk vessel, the cargo itself and its interaction with the vessel may create operational risks.
-By their nature, drybulk cargoes are often heavy, dense and easily shifted, and they may react badly to water exposure.
+Furthermore, the operation of a drybulk vessel may create risks.
+For example the cargo itself and its interaction with the vessel may create operational risks as by their nature, drybulk cargoes are often heavy, dense and easily shifted, and they may react badly to water exposure.
 In addition, drybulk vessels are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold) and small bulldozers.
 This treatment may cause damage to the vessel.
-Vessels damaged due to treatment during unloading procedures or with steel plate diminution may be more susceptible to breach while at sea.
-Breaches of a drybulk vessel's hull may lead to the flooding of the vessel's holds.
+Vessels damaged due to treatment during unloading procedures or with steel plate diminution may be more susceptible to hull breach while at sea which may lead to the flooding of the vessel's holds.
 If a drybulk vessel suffers flooding in its forward holds, the bulk cargo may become so dense and waterlogged that its pressure may buckle the vessel's bulkheads, leading to the loss of a vessel.
-If we do not adequately maintain our vessels or address such operational and technical risks, we may be unable to prevent these events could have a material adverse effect on our business, financial condition and results of operations.
+If our vessels suffer damage, they will need to be repaired at a drydocking facility for a substantial period and for unpredictable costs, interrupting our cash flow, that may not be fully covered by insurance.
+Space at drydocking facilities is sometimes limited, and not all drydocking facilities are conveniently located.
+If we do not adequately maintain our vessels or cargoes could harm our reputation as a safe and reliable vessel owner and operator.
+The occurrence of any of these events could have a material adverse effect on our business, financial condition and results of operations.